davepaiva/rnplayground/README.md

-# React Native Playground Setup
+# React Native Playground

 Welcome to the React Native Playground!
 This project is a space I use experimenting with React Native features and libraries.
-Follow the steps below to set up the project on your local machine.

 ## Content:

 - Right now the app just contains one screen demonstarting how we can implement scrolling while drag and dropping using react-native-reanimated

+# Setup

 ## Prerequisites